St3ve89/butternut-box-fe-task/README.md

 To clone this repo, run `git clone https://github.com/St3ve89/butternut-box-fe-task.git` into your terminal.

-When the project has been downloaded, move into the folder by typing `cd Butternut-Box-Task`.
+When the project has been downloaded, move into the folder by typing `cd butternut-box-fe-task`.
 Now, once your in the Butternut-Box-Task folder, run `npm install` to download the dependencies.

 Once finished, running `npm run sass` will compile the SASS into a css.
-You can open `index.html` with a `live-server` extension and the browser window will be refreshed automatically.
+You can open `index.html` with a `live-server` extension (if you using VS Code) and the browser window will be refreshed automatically.

 ## Notes